DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-21-adding-an-interruption-page-to-encourage-users-to-give-feedback-on-automatically-rejected-applications.md

 ## What we changed

-We added an interruption page that is shown:

-- if there’s one or more applications that have been automatically rejected and need feedback
+We added an interruption page that is shown when the user signs in if one or more applications have been automatically rejected and need feedback.
-- when the user signs in

 We included a skip link so that users are not forced to give feedback immediately because:

+- most users will have signed in to deal with other applications
-- we cannot be sure that the user who sees the page will be able to provide the feedback
+- we cannot be sure that the user who sees the page will be able to provide feedback
-- most users will be signing in to deal with other applications

 ## Research findings

 Most participants indicated that they would not give feedback at the point of seeing the interruption page.
-And that such a page would be annoying.
+That meant that the page would be annoying.

 ## Further considerations

-While participants indicated that they would find this page annoying, that is actually the point of the page.
+While participants indicated that they would find this page annoying, that is central to how an interruption page works.
+Users are encouraged to give feedback so that they no longer see the page.

-So if we find that the number of automatic rejected applications without feedback increases, we may consider using the interruption page.
+We’ve decided not to use the interruption page yet.
+We’ll monitor the number of automatically rejected applications without feedback and if it increases then we may consider using the interruption page.

-We also want to consider whether:
+If we do use the page then we’ll want to consider whether:

 - to give users the ability to skip the interruption page 3 times and after that, forcing them to give feedback
 - to send users a weekly email to remind them about applications that need feedback